The Sandke Affair 2: Break Out the Books

 The Sandke Affair 3: Randall Sandke Guest Post (includes a bonus track from Sandke's editor, Evan Spring)

 The Sandke Affair 4: Extensions (Africa, the Blues, Art Tatum, Bill Evans, Hampton Hawes, Paul Bley, Lowell Davidson, Warne Marsh, Burton Greene)

 BONUS TRACK: A re-edited riff from 2008, from when I was researching Lennie Tristano reception and read John Gennari for the first time.
 There's brand new stuff about Whitney Balliett at the end.

-Art Hodes had a long working-class career as a traditional/blues/boogie pianist, but since he never had anything to do with modern jazz, history has passed him by.
-But I'll always love listening to him.
+Art Hodes had a long working-class career as a traditional jazz/blues/boogie pianist.
 He is breathtakingly unpretentious and soulful, with an interesting beat, a surprisingly dry attack, and the some of the best blues tremolos around.

 His best-known sides are several dates with Sidney Bechet that were among the Blue Note label's first.
 I believe Hodes and Jutta Hipp were the only white pianists to record as a leader for Blue Note under Alfred Lion.
 Interestingly, the quintessential Blue Note artist, Horace Silver, once said, "If there was no Art Hodes there'd be no Horace" (quoted in Hot Man: The Life of Art Hodes).

 Hodes was also a writer: His reminisces make up the liner notes on most of his albums, and he even edited a magazine in the forties Jazz Record in forties.